 The Government have recently announced that additional funding will continue to be provided to improve the quality of sport and PE for all their children.
 As a school we received £8,000 [plus £5 per pupil between the ages of 5-11 years old].

 At Kippax North Primary School we have planned to use the Sport Premium Funding to improve and enhance the quality of PE, competitive school sport provision and healthy active lifestyles of our pupils in the following ways:

-- 50% of our funding has been used centrally for a coordinated vision across the Brigshaw Trust (see information below for further details)
+- 50% of our funding has been used centrally for a coordinated vision across the Brigshaw Learning Partnership (see information below for further details)